jackwillis/rhyme-tags/README.md

 Make sure [Node.js](https://nodejs.org)
 and [npm](https://www.npmjs.com)
 are installed on your system.
+If you have just installed WSL, double-check by running:

+    $ type node

-Then, navigate to the project folder and install the project's Javascript dependencies:
+First, navigate to the project's directory and install its Javascript dependencies:

     $ cd rhyme-tags/
     $ npm install